lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 .. image:: folderexplorer_with_filebrowser.png
    :alt: File explorer of a storage folder

-You can create a new directory on the current path with the NEW FOLDER button (in the file explorer), or upload a local file with the UPLOAD FILES button.
+You can create a new directory on the current path with the 'NEW FOLDER' button (in the file explorer), or upload a local file with the 'UPLOAD FILES' button.
 All of these file operations can also be performed using the above-described method of mounting folders into a compute session.